 It is also becoming MUCH more common to make that huge purchase online, instead of at an old-fashioned retail jewelry store.
 Today’s young adults are far more comfortable navigating online reviews, website coupon codes, and the knowledge that a retail “brick-and-mortar” experience comes with a cost!

 I mean, think about it.
 The last time you went to the mall, did you run across an item where you thought “Wow, I could get this way cheaper on Amazon”.
 Yeah, me too!
 In the early days of Moissanite rings, many people still felt the need to “touch and feel” this new type of gemstone.
-But as this point, many years into the moissanite craze, many of us have a friend or two (or a dozen!) who have a moissanite you can examine in person.
+But as this point, many years into the moissanite craze, most of us have a friend or two (or a dozen!) who have a moissanite you can examine in person.
 But how do you decide if it’s right for you?

 Why Moissanite Rings?

 If you have recently been in the market for a ring, you have probably run across the term “conflict-free”.
 But you may be asking yourself what that means exactly.
 In short, the African diamond-mining industry has, in recent history, been highly corrupt.
 This corruption has caused civil wars, violence, worker exploitation, and environmental degradation.
 The conflict is very extensive and ever evolving.
 But the purpose of this article is to inform you about moissanite, rather than turning you away from the diamond industry.
 So, I’ll spare you the politics and details, and let you do some research for yourself, if you choose.